akveo/react-native-ui-kitten/README.md

 - Like our page on [Facebook](https://www.facebook.com/akveo/)

 ## Can I hire you guys?
 Yes!
 We are available for hire.
-Visit [our homepage](http://akveo.com/) or simply leave us a note to contact@akveo.com.
+Visit [our homepage](http://akveo.com/) or simply leave us a message to contact@akveo.com.
 We will be happy to work with you!

 License
 -------------